 Effect Mitigating Measures Application Where/When Disruption of field access minimize severance of farm properties provide alternative access points at critical times In agricultural and rural areas.
 Disturbance of livestock by noise and dust during construction employ noise and dust control measures In agricultural and rural areas.
 Disruption of tile and surface drainage systems stage construction workrestore tile and surface drainage system In agricultural and rural areas.
 Loss of biosolids use as fertilizer improve biosolids quality In agricultural and rural areas.
 Decrease in groundwater design to minimize dewatering effectsprovide recharge In agricultural and rural areas.
-Facilities inconsistent with or disrupt character of prime agricultural area avoid prime agricultural areas avoid major capital infrastructure, i.e. barns, dryers, etc. comply with MDS In agricultural and rural areas.
+Facilities inconsistent with or disrupt character of prime agricultural area avoid prime agricultural areas avoid major capital infrastructure, i.e., barns, dryers, etc. comply with MDS In agricultural and rural areas.
 Climate change on which crops including specialty crops depend avoid and design facilities so as to not adversely disrupt the micro-climate (cold air drainage) on which crops depend In agricultural and rural areas Specialty crop designation in Municipal Official Plans.
 Effects of physical changes in operation due to property loss compensation In agricultural and rural areas.
 Loss of infrastructure avoid major capital investments in infrastructure avoid major livestock facilities In agricultural and rural areas.
-RESIDENTIAL, INSTITUTIONAL, CO RESIDENTIAL, INSTITUTIONAL, COMMERCIAL AND INDUSTRIAL Disruption of pedestrian movements between adjacent uses maintain continuity of pedestrian walkway system as much as possible provide walkway strips to adjacent residential areas As general practice.
+RESIDENTIAL, INSTITUTIONAL, COMMERCIAL AND INDUSTRIAL Disruption of pedestrian movements between adjacent uses maintain continuity of pedestrian walkway system as much as possible provide walkway strips to adjacent residential areas As general practice.
 Where suitable.
 Disruption of tourism facilities stage construction employ noise and dust control measures provide crosswalks and sidewalks at access points As general practice.
 Where suitable.

 Effect Mitigating Measures Application Where/When Facilities inconsistent with or which disrupt character of area preserve existing amenities as much as possible design and site structures to blend with adjacent building forms and materials site grading; utilize berms or other screening devices As general practice.
 Where suitable.
 Temporary disruption during construction and/or inconvenience to users of adjacent properties and building notify public agencies and adjacent owners of construction scheduling prepare emergency program to ensure quick resolution of servicing problems consult with public agency and/or adjacent landowners regarding temporary access routes schedule construction so as to minimize period of disruption in proximity of adjacent uses and structures ensure access for emergency response vehicles / personnel apply noise and vibration control measures (use quieter equipment, maintain equipment properly) Where substantial inconvenience or disruption to adjacent uses would be experienced and where measures would substantially reduce effects.
 As general practice.
-Removal of residences and other buildings OUTDOOR RECREATION co-ordinate removal program to minimize inconvenience carry out heritage assessment as appropriate As general practice. ampley point and direct countries In orong within or called out to much list Temporary disruption of open space activities during construction employ noise and dust control measures staging of construction to cause least disruption In areas within or adjacent to public open space.
+Removal of residences and other buildings co-ordinate removal program to minimize inconvenience carry out heritage assessment as appropriate As general practice. la case within on edice and to public activities during construction employ hoise and dust control measures staging of construction to cause least disruption open space.
 Effects of physical changes in layout of recreational uses due to property loss compensate by providing facilities elsewhere In areas within or adjacent to public open space.